 - Self-report the test results on the online admission application as instructed and;

-- Arrange for the official results to be sent electronically to the University of Toronto by the testing agency by January 20, 2020.
+- Arrange for the official results to be sent electronically to the University of Toronto by the testing agency.
 The Daniels Faculty will not approach testing agencies on behalf of an applicant.

 Please note: Applicants submitting English proficiency testing may be asked for further demonstration of their English proficiency.

 Note: All documents being sent or handed in to the Daniels Faculty should clearly indicate applicant number and full legal name of applicant on packaging unless being sent directly from an institution.
 Once supporting documents are submitted they become the property of the University of Toronto and cannot be returned.